e280/authlocal/README.md

 each identity is recoverable from a permanent seed code.
 don't lose it. don't share it. it's yours, *forever.*

-**websites never see your seed code.**
+**other websites never see your seed code.**
-they only see crypto-proof of the identity you selected.
+when you sign-in, they only see crypto-proof of your selected identity.

 > *"keep it secret. keep it safe."*
 > &nbsp; &nbsp; *— gandalf, fellowship of the ring*